 Here are some of the most common and expensive mistakes that send well-intentioned digital projects to their doom.

 1 You’re not investing in experiences that customers really want

-Successful projects aren’t built around shiny objects.
+Successful digital transformation projects aren’t built around shiny objects.
 They deliver true value to customers.
 Approach transformation from the customer’s point of view.
 What will truly fill a need, delight and support a customer along the buyer journey?
 Use both quantitative and qualitative methods to formulate and validate your hypothesis: